jonhnet/whole-house-audio/bluetooth-receiver.md

 **End of this step.**
 Audio packets should now be spraying at your audio machine.
-Go install the [RTP forwarder service](./rtp-forwarder.md) on the audio machine.
+Proceed to install the [RTP forwarder service](./rtp-forwarder.md) on the audio machine.

 # Debugging tools